surbhirajput148/DynamicForm/README.md

 # Info on dynamic form

-The dynamic project form has been made using react-bootstrap as the stying library and react hook form for validation.
+The dynamic project form has been made using react-bootstrap as the styling library and react hook form for validation.

 # Getting Started with Create React App